c0ded00d1e12/ecen224/_labs/command-line.md

 ### Shell Challenge

 To round out your shell learning experience, you are **required** to complete the shell challenge.
-In the lab repo, uncompress the `challenge.tar.xz` package.
-(You may want to Google on how to do this.)
-Complete the challenge at each level to beat this challenge.
+In the lab repo, uncompress the `challenge.tar.xz` package; you may want to Google on how to do this.
+Notice that the file has two layers - the .tar and the .xz.
+In order to view the contents of the folder you must remove both (this can be done in one command).
+Inside the resulting directory, complete the various levels of the challenge to finish the lab.

 **To ensure this is graded successfully, make sure you commit the decompressed files!**

 ## Lab Submission
 - Answer the questions in the `README.md`.
+(This is one OUTSIDE of the challenge folder)

 - To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Commiting and Pushing Files** and **Tagging Submissions** section.